kshittijagrawal/betterBuy-frontEnd/README.md

 5. The frontend should now be running and accessible at the provided local development URL.
 Open your web browser and navigate to the specified URL to view the BetterBuy website.

+## Snapshots

+Please refer to the [assets](https://github.com/kshittijagrawal/betterBuy-frontEnd/tree/master/assets) directory to view snapshots of the components.
+During the snipping process, the backend was not connected to the frontend, preventing the transfer and reflection of data onto the frontend.

 ## Customize Configuration

 If you need to customize the configuration of the Vue.js project, you can refer to the [Vue CLI Configuration](https://cli.vuejs.org/config/) documentation.